stuerp/foo_midi/README.md

 v3.1.0.0-alpha4, 2025-xx-xx

-- New: Soundfonts can be read from archives.
+- New: BASSMIDI and FluidSynth players can read soundfonts from archives.
+MIDI files and their soundfonts can be bundled in an archive.
+- Fixed: Only the first soundfont from a text soundfont list was initialized correctly by the BASSMIDI player.

 You can read the full history [here](docs/History.md).